ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### B. Check the existence of a Location in Master DB
 Upon receiving a request to validate the Location Name with input parameters (Location Name), the system checks the Location Name in the Master DB
-1. While checking the location in the DB the system validates if the request contains the following input parameters
+While checking the location in the DB the system performs the following steps:
+1.Validates if the request contains the following input parameters
    * Location Name - Mandatory
 2. If the mandatory input parameters are missing, throw the appropriate message
 1. In case of Exceptions, system triggers relevant error messages